de3x/rps/README.md

-I created a simple Rock, Paper, Scissors game in Javascript that can be played in the browser console.
+I created a simple Rock, Paper, Scissors game that could initially be played in the console.
+It was then upgraded with buttons to be playable on the page.

+I gained practice positioning elements and learned how to use event listeners.